Sub7: Architecture and features

 On the client-side the software had an "address book" that allowed the controller to know when the target computers are online.
 Additionally the server program could be customized before being delivered by a so-called server editor (an idea borrowed from Back Orifice 2000).
 Customizations possible with the Sub7 server editor included changing the port addresses, displaying a customized message upon installation that could be used for example "to deceive the victim and mask the true intent of the program".
 The Sub7 server could also be configured to notify the controller of IP address changes of the host machine by email, ICQ or IRC.

 Connections to Sub7 servers can be password protected with a chosen password.
 A deeper reverse engineering analysis revealed however that "SubSeven's author has secretly included a hardcoded master password for all of his Trojans!
 The Trojan itself has been Trojaned".
 For Version 1.9 the master password is predatox and 14438136782715101980 for versions 2.1 through 2.2b.
 The Master Password for SubSeven DEFCON8 2.1 Backdoor is acidphreak.

 Uses and incidents

-SubSeven has been used to gain unauthorized access to computers.
-While it can be used for making mischief (such as making sound files play out of nowhere, change screen colors, etc.), it can also read keystrokes that occurred since the last boot—a capability that can be used to steal passwords and credit card numbers.
+SubSeven has been used to gain unauthorized access to computers since it also worked as a keylogger.
+While it can be used for causing mischief (such as making sound files play out of nowhere, changing screen colors, etc.), it can also read keystrokes that were made since the last boot—a capability that can be used to steal passwords, credit card numbers, and other sensitive data.

 In 2003, a hacker began distributing a Spanish-language email purporting to be from security firm Symantec that was used to trick recipients into downloading Sub7.

-Although Sub7 is not itself a worm (has no built-in self-propagation features) it has been leveraged by some worms such as W32/Leaves (2001).
+Although Sub7 is not itself a worm (it has no built-in self-propagation features) it has been leveraged by some worms such as W32/Leaves (2001).

-Some versions of Sub7 include code from Hard Drive Killer Pro to format the hard drive, this code will only run if it matched the ICQ number of "7889118" (mobman's rival trojan author.)
+Some versions of Sub7 include code from Hard Drive Killer Pro to format the hard drive; this code will only run if it matches the ICQ number of "7889118" (mobman's rival trojan author.)